-Group
+Group a and Company

-2007 2006
+2008 2007

 RM'000 RM'000

 Unquoted investments, at carrying value 49 49

 Allowance for diminution in value of investments (49) (49)

 0 0

-These subsidiaries were not consolidated as these companies are liquidated by way of Members' Voluntary Winding Up.
+These subsidiaries were not consolidated as these companies were liquidated by way of Members' Voluntary Winding Up.
 These subsidiaries are listed in Note 15 to the financial statements.